-A risk reduction program will be implemented to improve safety by reducing the number and rate of safety events and assaults on transit workers.
-This will include measures to reduce visibility impairments for bus operators as well as barriers to protect operators from assault.
-Safety committees shall establish performance targets for this program using a three-year rolling average.
-Failure to meet the performance target would require Sound Transit to allocate specified federal funding to risk reduction projects.
+A risk reduction program has been implemented to improve safety through precautionary and reactive actions to ensure public and personnel safety by reducing the number and rate of safety events, including assaults on transit workers.
+This includes measures to reduce visibility impairments for bus operators, barriers to protect operators from assault, and improved deescalation techniques.
+Safety committees establish performance targets for this program using a three-year rolling average and reports on assaults on transit workers, near-misses, and unsafe acts and conditions.
+Failure to meet the performance targets requires Sound Transit to develop and track mitigations that address the missed target and allocate specified federal funding to risk reduction projects in the following fiscal year.
+Safety Committees work to identify mitigations which are tracked by mode-specific technical committees and the use of corrective action logs.